jansyren/dist02cyclonedx/README.md

 Currently it requires a copy of https://cyclonedx.org/schema/spdx.schema.json by the executeable, I will make this an argument later on.

 The output has been tested to upload to dependencytrack and so far so good.

+Fixes

+Ensure all distributions are working
+Add automatic upload to dependencytrack
+Add a config file
+Run differential on packages and update existing sbom